-All it really means is that a woman is going to attempt to have a vaginal birth after a cesarean (VBAC).
+All it means is that a woman will attempt to have a vaginal birth after a cesarean (VBAC).
 So, the act of trying and working towards VBAC is called TOLAC.

-The “successful” TOLAC is a VBAC, make sense?
-I hate referring to labor as success or failure but, for lack of a better word and for differentiation I think, in this case, it is appropriate.
+The “successful” TOLAC birth is a VBAC.
+The “unsuccessful” TOLAC simply means a Cesarean became necessary at some point during labor.
+Make sense?
+I hate referring to labor as success or failure but, for lack of a better word and differentiation, I think it is appropriate in this case.

 Make It Work For You